Pigeonda/LLM_ReMEM/LLM_ReMEM/README.txt

 max_tokens: Max Tokens for LLM

 MIN_DISTANCE = -0.1  # Smallest Similarity, Don't need to Change usually
-MAX_DISTANCE = 0.5  # Maximum Similarity, if larger than this will be ignore
+MAX_DISTANCE = 0.5  # Maximum Similarity, if target message distance larger than this will be ignore

 context_size: The size of how many context will be get from target message
 result_num: The number of how many message will be drawn from embedding check